 Cream colored catkins containing the male flowers are visible from fall through winter, hanging stiffly from the hazelnut branches.
 As the winter winds down, the catkins grow longer and looser, their color evolving to include a hint of yellow.
 At maturity, thousands of tiny grains of pollen are released from the cluster of male flowers encompassed by the catkins, traveling on the wind in search of a female flower as a mate, preferably on a nearby compatible hazelnut.
 Pollination with a separate plant expands the gene pool, and increases the likelihood of successful offspring.

 The female flowers are wonderfully gaudy in a subtle, inconspicuous way.
 Usually found at the tips of branches, the buds appear to be small and reddish brown during the winter.
 In bloom, the female flower parts resemble tiny, bright magenta sunbursts.
+There are several female flowers inside a single bud, with only their stigmas emerging to catch the wind blown pollen.
 Check the hazelnuts branches to see these petite, spidery female delights when the catkins containing the male flowers elongate and move freely in the wind.

 If the flowers are successfully pollinated, nuts are produced, ripening by late summer.
 While the shrubs are fruiting these two species of Hazelnut are easily distinguished.
 The flowers of the two species are very similar, but the nuts have very distinctive coverings.
 American Hazelnuts have a leafy sheath with a ruffled edge.